erikhoggard/erolk_nouveau/content/posts/its-alive.md

 ## Content

 Posting to Instagram, SoundCloud, etc. makes me feel gross; Disgusting.
-My hopes are that this site will be a more hygenic and healthy place to host my content.
+My hopes are that this site will be a more hygenic and organic place to host my content.
 As an added bonus, this almost guarantees that nobody will ever see anything that I upload.

 So my current plans are to host two main types of content: photos and music.
 I've already uploaded some of my favorite